jpweber/jpweber.io/content/blog/drafts/monitoring-external-etcd-cluster-with-prometheus-operator.md

 +++

 The recommended way to run etcd for kubernetes is to have your etcd cluster outside of the kubernetes cluster.
-You might be thinking create a service monitor to monitor an external service like you’ve done before.
+Great, good stuff.
+But you also run Prometheus via the Prometheus Operator to monitor everything about your cluster.
+So how do you get prometheus to monitor your etcd cluster if it isn't _technically_ a service in kubernetes?
+You might be thinking create a service monitor to scrape an external service [like you’ve done before](/blog/monitor-external-services-with-the-prometheus-operator).
 But, you’ve secured your etcd cluster so you need client certs to talk to it right?
 Now we need a way to provide certs to the service monitor.
-Sure enough we can do all of that by creating certs as kubernetes secrets and adding a `tlsConfig` to our service monitor.
+We can do all of that by creating certs as kubernetes secrets and adding a `tlsConfig` to our service monitor.
+But let me walk you through the whole process.

-For more some background details on monitoring external service with prometheus see my earlier [post](/blog/monitor-external-services-with-the-prometheus-operator/) about this.
+If you'd like to just see the steps with no fluff and a repo of example files you can jump to the [tldr](#tldr)

 ## Service